Skip to main content

 Unit Shared Governance Council

-Nursing at URMC has a long-standing history working in a shared governance environment.
-This approach creates a work setting in which nurses participate in the planning and decisions that affect their everyday practice.
-At URMC, this is accomplished through the Professional Nursing Council (PNC) at the hospital level and threads to Unit Councils in each clinical practice area.
-The PNC is governed by criteria that were developed collaboratively by staff nurses, the PNC officers, and the CNE.
+Nursing at Strong Memorial Hospital has a long history working in a shared governance environment.
+This approach creates a work setting in which nurses participate in the planning and decisions that affect their practice.
+At SMH, this is accomplished through the Professional Nursing Council (PNC) at the hospital level and threads to Unit Councils in each clinical practice area.

 Professional Nursing Council Bylaws